-We will show here that such a critical line also exists in our periodically driven system.
-Concretely, we initially prepare a coherently populated single mode in position space located at $x_0$ as a superfluid in momentum space $\psi(p,t=0) = \frac{1}{\sqrt{N}}e^{-ipx_0}$.
-We then evolve the state stroboscopically under Eq.~\ref{eq:Our_map} with $V(p)=W\delta_{p,p_0}$ for a given $W$.
-The nature of the flow is then established by looking at the evolution of the density in the initial mode $\rho(x_0,t)=|\psi(x_0,t)|^2$ over a very long time.
-Figure \ref{fig:rho_dynamica} illustrates our numerical experiment for a given set of parameters. $\rho(x_0,t\gg\tau)$ shows two different behaviors.
-Below a critical value of $x_0$, denoted as $x_c$, the population of the initial plane wave remains very close to unity, meaning that a superflow is established in momentum space.
-Above this value, $\rho(x_0,t)$ drops to zero after a certain time, meaning that the initial state is only marginally populated compared to other modes and the superflow is lost.
+Such a critical line also exists in our periodically-driven system.
+In our case, since $J\sim 1/m$ and $\hbar=1$, the velocity corresponds to $Jk_0$ and the Mach number simply reads $\mathcal M=Jk_0/c = k_0\xi$ whereas the effective impurity strength is given by $\Lambda=W\xi/J = W/c$, see Table $1$ in the SM.
+Concretely, we initialize the system in the single plane wave mode $\psi_x(t=0) = \frac{1}{\sqrt{N}}e^{-ik_0x}$ with quasi-momentum $k_0$.
+We then iterate the quantum map Eq.~\ref{eq:Our_map} with $V_x=W\delta_{x,x_0}$ for a given $W$.
+The nature of the flow is then established by looking at the evolution of the population of the initial mode $\rho(k_0,t)=|\psi_{k_0}(t)|^2$ over a very long time.
+Figure \ref{fig:rho_dynamica} illustrates our numerical experiment for a given set of parameters.
+Remarkably, $\rho(k_0,t\gg\tau)$ shows two different behaviors.
+For initial momenta $k_0$ below a certain critical threshold $k_c$, the population of the initial plane wave remains very close to unity, meaning that a superflow is preserved.
+Above $k_c$, $\rho(k_0,t)$ drops to zero after a certain time, meaning that the initial state is only marginally populated compared to other modes and the superflow is lost.

-Then we repeat the simulation with different impurity strength $W$ to quantitatively find the relation between $x_c$ and $W$ or more precisely between $\mathcal{M}_c$ and $\Lambda$.
-In Fig.~\ref{fig:single_imp}, we present the critical Mach number $\mathcal{M}_c$ denoted by the green triangles for the superfluid with the presence of a single-site impurity of different strength $W$ in our periodically driven system.
-Our data are compared to the analytical prediction for the critical line $\Lambda_c(\mathcal{M}_c)$ in a conservative quantum fluid \cite{hakim97,leboeuf2001}, with
+Next, we repeat the numerical simulation for different impurity strength $W$ to quantitatively extract the critical line in the ($\mathcal M,\Lambda$) plane, see Fig.\ref{fig:single_imp}.
+The agreement between our data, obtained for a Floquet system, and the analytical prediction for this critical line in a conservative quantum fluid~\cite{hakim97,leboeuf2001}, namely